-In 2017, Pilato was arrested and jointly charged with five other activists for protesting over corruption in the procurement of 42 fire trucks at an exorbitant cost of 42 million US dollars.
-The six activists were charged with 'disobedience to lawful orders' contrary to section 127 of the Penal Code which attracts a penalty of imprisonment of up to two years.
-The six were released on bail pending a trial which began in January 2018 after Pilato had already fled the country.
-After his failure to appear in court, the magistrate issued a bench warrant of arrest for Pilato.
+The six activists were arrested in 2017 and jointly charged for protesting over corruption in the procurement of 42 fire trucks at an exorbitant cost of 42 million US dollars.
+They were released in 2017 pending a trial that was to begin in January 2018.
+However, by the time the trial was to start Pilato had been forced to flee because he released a song in December 2017 entitled Koswe Mumpoto (rat in the pot), which members of the ruling party, the Patriotic Front (PF), considered insulting to President Lungu and his ministers.
+After his failure to appear in court for the start of the trial, the magistrate issued a bench warrant of arrest for Pilato.
 The state prosecutor mentioned that they would be engaging Interpol to bring Pilato back into the country to attend the trial.
-Pilato returned to Zambia to attend the trial.
-Amnesty International believes Pilato is a prisoner of conscience, detained for peacefully exercising his right to the freedom of expression.